matter-labs-archive/DeploymentTools/README.md

 On the `4000` port there is a wrapper for API calls to the smart-contract running in Ganache test RPC

-### Block assembly loop and header commitment loop are run automatically in background
+## Block assembly loop and header commitment loop are run automatically in background, as well as deposits procesure and exit challenges procedure

 ### Give yourselves some outputs